 Section 5(8): This subsection requires all planting areas within or adjacent to the parking lot or vehicular use areas to be irrigated.
-The landscaping plan contains a notation that all landscape areas will be irrigated.
+The landscaping plan contains a notation that all landscape bed areas will be irrigated.
+This should be expanded to include all landscaped areas in proximity to the parking lot.